Subject | Course | Title | |

 |||

-Description Trigonometric functions and their graphs developed using circular and triangular methods, including inverses; polar coordinates; and an introduction to vectors.
+Description This course includes trigonometric functions and their graphs developed using circular and triangular methods including inverses; polar coordinates; and an introduction to vectors.
 There is an additional $18.75 electronic textbook/ learning materials fee associate with this course.

 USOE Course Alignment: